-- 1.1.1 Scottish Hydro Electric Transmission plc ("the Applicant") operating and known as Scottish and Southern Electricity Networks Transmission ("SSEN Transmission"), has submitted a full major (national) planning application, under the Town and Country Planning (Scotland) Act 1997 (as amended), for planning consent to construct and operate a new 400 kV substation and a new 525 kV 2GW Bi-pole High Voltage Direct Current (HVDC) converter station ("the Proposed Development") at Fanellan, to the south west of Beauly in the Highland Council area.
-In this Planning Statement, the Applicant and SSEN Transmission are used interchangeably unless the context requires otherwise. - 1.1.2 The Proposed Development is required as a result of the Scottish and UK Government's Net Zero climate change targets and associated policy which require a significant increase in renewable generation, requiring greater capacity across the UK grid.
-As such significant investment in new transmission network infrastructure to transport renewable energy and reinforce the network is required and is a priority. - 1.1.3 As a result, the Applicant has analysed the needs case and system planning requirements for the project to ensure ethe approach for upgrading the transmission network results in the best sustainable long-term solutions.
-Studies to assess reinforcement requirements at a national level identified the requirement to reinforce the onshore corridors between Beauly and Peterhead Beauly and Spittal in Caithness and Beauly, and an offshore subsea cable between Spittal and Peterhead.
-It outlined that 400 kV overhead lines between Peterhead and Beauly and Spittal and Beauly, and high voltage subsea cable connection between Spittal and Peterhead would provide the capacity required to take large-scale onshore and offshore renewable generation to the north-east mainland of Scotland.
-From there it can be transported to demand centres in England via a subsea cable. - 1.1.4 The independent Great Britain energy regulator, the Office of Gas and Electricity Markets (Ofgem) approved the need for these projects as part of its Accelerated Strategic Transmission Investment (ASTI) framework as a Great Britain wide programme of investments. - 1.1.5 The Fanellan 400 kV substation and converter station will substantially strengthen the local transmission network and support new onshore and offshore connections, such as those created through the Scotwind offshore lease rounds e.g. the Western Isles Connection project.
-This requires a new HVDC connection to transmit electricity generated by renewables on the Western Isles to areas of demand on the mainland using subsea and onshore underground cables to provide a link between the Western Isles and Beauly, the most suitable place on the 400 kV transmission network where it can connect to the existing Beauly Denny 400 kV overhead line (OHL).
-Further the Proposed Development will further help facilitate the export of future renewable generation from the North of Scotland to demand centres throughout the UK.
-The Proposed Development will provide connections for the Western Isles project, the Beauly to Peterhead 400 kV and the Spittal to Beauly 400 kV OHL projects.
-The existing Beauly Denny 400 / 265 kV OHL will also be tied into the Proposed Development. - 1.1.6 SSEN Transmission has a licence obligation to invest in its existing assets to maintain network health and conditions, thereby improving operational flexibility and resilience.
+1.1 Introduction

-1.1.7 This Planning Statement considers the case for approval in land use planning policy terms at the national (National Planning Framework 4 (NPF4)) and local (The Highland Council) level, with reference to the Development Plan and national planning and energy policy which supports the delivery of electricity infrastructure that will assist in the attainment of the Government's legally binding 'net zero' commitments and will ensure security of supply to customers.
+- 1.1.1 Scottish Hydro Electric Transmission plc ("the Applicant"), operating and known as Scottish and Southern Electricity Networks Transmission ("SSEN Transmission"), has submitted a full major (national) planning application, under the Town and Country Planning (Scotland) Act 1997 (as amended), for planning consent to construct and operate a new 400 kilovolt (kV) substation along with upgraded access tracks and ancillary works at land approximately 400 metres (m) south west of the existing Braco West substation ("the Proposed Development").
+The Proposed Development is known as the Cumbushinnie 400 kV Substation.
+In this Planning Statement, 'the Applicant' and 'SSEN Transmission' are used interchangeably unless the context requires otherwise. - 1.1.2 The Proposed Development is required as a result of the Scottish and UK Government's Net Zero climate change targets and associated guidance which result in significant increases in renewable generation, requiring greater capacity across the UK grid.
+As such significant investment in new transmission network infrastructure to transport renewable energy and reinforce the network is required and is a priority.
+As part of this UK network reinforcement, the Applicant is proposing to upgrade the existing Beauly-Denny 275 kV circuit to 400 kV to mirror the ratings of the existing circuit which runs along the route.
+The upgrade can make use of the existing overhead line (OHL) infrastructure but requires alterations and additions to be made to the associated substations along the route at Beauly, Fasnakyle, Fort Augustus, Tummel, Errochty, Kinardochy and Braco West.
+Works are required to varying degrees at each of these locations and will be subject to differing consenting types and timescales. - 1.1.3 The Beauly-Denny upgrade does not require any works to be done to the existing OHL other than the delivery of new tie-ins from the existing OHL into the proposed new substations. - 1.1.4 The energy regulator, Ofgem, approved the need for these projects as part of its Accelerated Strategic Transmission Investment (ASTI) framework decision.
+The project, alongside several other major network upgrades planned in the north of Scotland, forms part of a Great Britain wide programme of works that are required to meet UK and Scottish Government energy targets.
+There is a strong expectation from Government and Ofgem that these projects will be delivered by 2030.
+Specifically, these projects are needed to deliver the Government's 2030 renewable targets as set within the British Energy Security Strategy (BESS) (April 2022). - 1.1.5 SSEN Transmission has a licence obligation to invest in its existing assets to maintain network health and conditions, thereby improving operational flexibility and resilience. - 1.1.6 This Planning Statement considers the case for approval in land use planning policy terms at the national (National Planning Framework 4 (NPF4)) and local (Perth and Kinross Council) level, with reference to the Development Plan and national planning and energy policy which supports the delivery of electricity infrastructure that will assist in the delivery of the Government's legally binding 'net zero' commitments and will ensure security of supply to customers.